-The Department of English Studies has three main sections: language, literature and linguistics.
-All three sections are essential to the department, and all have their own staff.
-Students doing English Studies as a main subject (major, Hauptfach) take courses in all three areas.
+The Department of English Studies has four main sections: Language, Literature, Linguistics and Teaching English as a Foreign/Second Language (TEFL).
+All four sections are essential to the department, and all have their own staff.
+Students doing English Studies as a main subject (major, Hauptfach) take courses in all areas except TEFL.
 Students doing a subsidiary subject (minor, Nebenfach) take courses in language and literature or language and linguistics.

 Language courses are all taught by native speakers: they are mainly from Britain and America, but also, where possible, from other parts of the English-speaking world.

 Literature courses cover a broad range of literatures in English - from Britain and North America through to the literatures of postcolonial nations and anglophone diaspora communities.
 British and American film, television and new media also form an additional important focus.
 The Centre for Canadian Studies and the Trier Center for American Studies (TCAS) allow students to specialise in north American literature and culture, and to obtain an additional certificate in Canadian Studies.

 Linguistics courses give special emphasis to applied linguistics.
 Staff have expertise in varieties of English as a world language, language teaching, sociolinguistics and computer-assisted corpus analysis.
 The Department has always had a strong interest and expertise in the history of English and medieval studies.

 TEFL courses focus on both theoretical and practical aspects relevant for future teachers of English.